la2050/archive/_projects/2016/if-she-can-see-it-she-can-be-it-empowering-girls-creating-a-gender-balanced-media-landscape.md

   mentors in the industry.
 The program will empower girls around issues of gender in media, foster future female entertainment leaders, and help create a more gender-balanced media landscape.
+project_proposal_impact:
+  - Arts establishments
+  - Employment in the creative industries
+  - Minority- and women-owned firms
 category: create
 body_class: banana